MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex3_Scheduled_Query.md

 ### Task 1: Create a Scheduled Query.

-In this task, you will create a scheduled query.
+In this task, you will create a scheduled query and connect it to the Teams channel you created in the previous exercise.

 1. Log in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.